The Mountain House Bug Out Bucket: A must-have for any emergency

 Mountain House foods have consistently ranked at the top of every consumer taste test I’ve read.
 Two nights ago I fed their Beef Stroganoff with Noodles to my husband for dinner, and he was perfectly happy.
 Even asked for seconds.

-If you combine truly delicious freeze-dried meals in a ready-to-go emergency bucket, you have a real winner, and that’s what Freeze Dry Guy has with their Mountain House Bug Out Buckets.
+If you combine truly delicious freeze-dried meals in a ready-to-go emergency bucket, you have a real winner.
 Introduced just a couple of months ago, they have become a top selling product.

 Although the buckets are new, Mountain House has been selling freeze-dried food for over 30 years.
 The company has been committed to three things: taste, convenience, and a proven long-term shelf life of their foods.